Abdul-Rehman6/Conv2-Seq-Triple-Digit-MNIST/README.md

 - Two-layer LSTM that takes the sequence of three feature vectors from the encoder.
 - Each LSTM output is passed through a linear layer to produce a classification over the 10 digit classes (0–9).
-- The decoder produces three predictions per triplet — one for each image in the sequence.
+- The decoder produces three predictions per triplet, one for each image in the sequence.

 ---